buster35/social-garden/README.md

 ## Questions

-Please direct any further questions to: or .
+Please direct any further questions/inquiries to:

 ## License